osct/zenodo-apache-shibboleth-container/README.md

 A working example of how this image can be used can be found at https://github.com/UniconLabs/dockerized-idp-testbed.

+## Logs
+Logs for httpd and shibd have been configured to output to the console so that Docker's logging facilities are supported.
+Each of these logs have been prefaced with an identifier that indicates the type of entry being outputted: `httpd-error`, `httpd-combined`, `sp-shibd`, `sp-native`, `sp-transaction`, `sp-sign`, etc.

 ## Use as a Base
 This image is ideal for use as a base image for one's own deployment.